ramata/Smoothie-recipe/README.md

 }
 ```

-5f.
-Fade out the background image a bit.
+5f1.
+(Option 1) Fade out the background image a bit.

 CSS does not have a way to make a background image semi-transparent.
 So let's use `imagemagick` to make our background image a little less distracting.
 The `imagemagick` app should have been installed during *InstallFest* and its executable is called `convert`: